 - Development project “Improving management of forest allocated to local people in Nam Dong district, Thua Thien Hue province, Vietnam”.
 Project funded by Ford Foundation Hanoi Office (2006-2008)

 - Development, Land Use Change, and Forest Conservation in Thua Thien Hue Province, Vietnam (MacArthur Foundation, 2003-2009).
+See Book 1 and Book 2 as results of this project.

 - Collaboration among Stakeholders for Adjustment of Forest Policies to International Framework to Reduce CO2 Emission.
 Lead: Makoto Inoue, University of Tokyo.
 Partners: Vietnam, Indonesia, Thailand, and Myanmar.
 Toyota Foundation, 2016-2018, Project Ref.: D16-N-0013)